List of renamed places in South Africa: Johannesburg

 In 2013, every street of the R24 route in the Johannesburg and Ekurhuleni municipalities specifically was renamed after Albertina Sisulu.
-Every street on this section of the R24 is now named Albertina Sisulu Road.
+Every street on this section of the R24 is now named Albertina Sisulu Road (with the exception of the westwards one-way street in Johannesburg CBD and the section between Corlett Avenue and the municipal boundary with Mogale City).

 In 2014 the city administration continued the renaming of important streets in the city in order to "celebrate the city's shared past".